-A reconnaissance prospecting and mapping field trip was completed in June, 2018, at and around the Company's Danbo and Amsel gold properties located north of Tonapah in the Walker Lane mineral belt of west-central Nevada.
+Reconnaissance prospecting and mapping continued during the summer field season of 2018 on and around the Company's Danbo and Amsel gold properties located north of Tonapah in the Walker Lane mineral belt of west-central Nevada.
 This work utilized the results of two airborne geophysical surveys completed in May.
-Follow-up surface prospecting and mapping is ongoing as of the writing of this report.